vineet574/2.to-do-list-app/README.md

 This application does not save tasks after exiting, as it operates in-memory.
 No input validation beyond basic options (numbers 1-4).

+New Features:
+Set Priority for Tasks: Allows users to assign a priority level to tasks (e.g., High, Medium, Low).

+Search Tasks: Lets users search for tasks based on keywords.